jappeace/jappeaceApplication/content/authentication-in-reflex.md

 ```
 The `AuthAPI` is similar to the `ServiceAPI`
 from the [previous blog post]({filename}/fullstack-haskell-reflex-servant.md),
-which only contained `users` and `message` endpoints.
+which only contained the `users` and `message` endpoints.
 Now we've extended it with a `getme` endpoint.
 The `getme` endpoint is a hack to do auto login with cookies.
 It allows us to do a request on initial page load to see
 if we have the cookies or not.
-Technically we shouldn't have to do this,
+Technically we shouldn't have to do this trough a request,
 but it works for version `0.1`.

 Next we'll implement these types into handlers: